divyasp25/codsoft/README.md

    Seamless integration with the writing website.
 Feedback section.
 Eye-catching design to capture attention.
   - [Demo](#demo)
   - [Usage](#usage)
-    To experience the calculator, simply navigate to the landingpage_writing directory and open the index.html file in your web browser.
+    To experience the landing page, simply navigate to the landingpage_writing directory and open the index.html file in your web browser.